stoplightio/platform-docs/2.-workspaces/h.branch-management.md

 > This feature is available on the Stoplight **Starter** plan, and above.

-The [publishing process](g.automating-publishing.md) updates all sorts of things: Explorer, Documentation, Mock Servers, and Design Library.
-By default, these things all run off of the default branch, and there is only one default branch, but you can enable more branches for publishing.
+The [publishing process](g.automating-publishing.md) is automatically enabled for the default branch.
+When the default branch is published it updates all sorts of things: Explorer, Documentation, Mock Servers, and Design Library.

+You can enable more branches for publishing than just the default branch.

 ![](../assets/images/enable-publishing.png)

-When another branch has publishing enabled, you're not going to see it pop up in explorer, mock servers, or the design library (yet? 🤔) but anyone viewing your documentation will be able to pick between branches.
+Currently explorer, mock servers, and the design library will only show content for the default branch, but documentation lets viewers pick between branches, using the "Versions" dropdown (because this sort of thing is usually used for showing different versions!)

 ![](../assets/images/docs-selecting-branches.png)